pikooli/node_module/README.md

 # node_module

-A boiletplate for node_module with TS.
+A boiletplate for react node_module with TS.

 Do **_npm run build_** to generate the js file and declaration.